Ceasor06/Image-Compression/README.md

 + Convolutional Autoencoder

   - An autoencoder neural network is an Unsupervised Machine learning algorithm that applies backpropagation, setting the target values to be equal to the inputs.
 Autoencoders are used to reduce the size of our inputs into a smaller representation.
 If anyone needs the original data, they can reconstruct it from the compressed data.
+  - This model consists of two building blocks the encoder, and the decoder.
+The former encodes the input data as 1-D vectors, which are then to be decoded to reconstruct the original data.

 ***In this project, Huffman and DCT were implemented on MATLAB and encoder on colab.***